Temporary Custody and Parental Responsibilities in Illinois

 Each party is given the temporary custody order and the order of protection.
 These describe who has the child at what times and define any limits placed on a parent or third party’s visitation rights.
 The order of protection defines any limits on visitation.

 For the best understanding of and outcome from a temporary order hearing, have a family law attorney represent you.
 The attorneys understand each of the steps and know how to argue in your favor.
-For your best chance of the outcome you want, call or contact Sterling Hughes.
+For your best chance of the outcome you want, call or contact Sterling Lawyers, LLC.

 When deciding on final orders, courts evaluate the current situation.
 If the child is thriving with the current temporary orders, the court is more likely to decide on a final order that is similar.
 Beyond the current situation, the court looks at many factors when determining custody.

-How to Modify a Temporary Custody Order in Illinois
+How Do You Modify a Temporary Custody Order in Illinois?

 Emergency orders are a quick fix to unsafe child custody circumstances.
 They determine how to act in the short term to best protect the child from harm.
 At the end of an emergency order hearing, the judge schedules a temporary order hearing.
 At this next hearing, they decide whether to continue, replace, or end the emergency orders.